claremont-music-scene/static-site/content/community/volunteering/_index.md

 your own experience.
 There's no hard commitment but if you can average around one hour per month and share a brief update of your work you'll be eligible as an official volunteer.
 Volunteers will receive or have access to:

-* Seasonal catered meals for recognition and camaraderie
+* Seasonal catered meals with the volunteer group
+* A profile page on the website for highlighting involvement and achievements
-* A stylish T-shirt showing your pride in the Claremont Music Scene
+* A stylish Claremont Music Scene T-shirt
 * Stickers, decals, and other swag

 {{< community_highlights >}}